mad-lab-fau/mad-gui/docs/customization.rst

    </details>
    <br />

-Now you can select the importer in the GUI by pressing `Load Data` and then selecting it in the dropdown on the upper left in the pop-up window.
+After you have performed the steps from the above list, you can select the importer in the GUI by pressing `Load Data` and then selecting it in the dropdown on the upper left in the pop-up window.
+From user perspective it should work as we have described in our `exemplary video about loading data <https://youtu.be/akxcuFOesC8>`_

+If the user presses `Start processing`, the path to the selected file will be passed to the selected loader's `load_sensor_data` method.
+After returning the dictionary from this method, the GUI will plot the data.

 .. note::
     In case loading your file does not work, we recommend to set breakpoints into your loader and check, whether